-(b) Academic Services are responsible for:
+(b) Shared Services are responsible for:

-i. communicating with students, individually and in groups, on processes and information relating to the centralised academic administration of the student experience (e.g. enrolment);
+i. communicating with students, individually and in groups, on processes and information relating to the centralised academic administration of the student experience (e.g. enrolment).

 ii. the provision of approval for the sending of eVision generated communications.

-(c) Student Services are responsible for:
+(c) Student and Academic Services are responsible for:

 i. authorising general information communications to be conveyed to students through the Scarfie.com newsletter or other email communication;

 ii. serious incident communications involving individual students.

 (d) Communications staff, acting as the Emergency Communications Team, are responsible for communications during a State of Campus Emergency, with the exception of announcements from the Vice-Chancellor or delegate, as per the Emergency Communications Plan.